tesuji/ctf-writeups/2025/b01lers/pwn/guess/readme.md

 ```

 We can call an arbitrary address by overwriting `tls_dtor_list`.
 This is possible
-since `tls_dtor_list` located on the same page as TLS, which has rw permission.
+since `tls_dtor_list` is located on the same page as TLS, which has RW permission.

 ```gdb
 gef➤  vmmap &tls_dtor_list